NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 # Particle-based fluid simulation - Computing for Graphics and Animation 23/24

 For this project, I have computed a particle-based fluid simulation in C++ utilising the NGL library, offering an efficient simulation framework.
+This process involved exploring the underlying principles of fluid dynamics including the use of the Navier-Stokes equation to devise an algorithm to model interactions between particles and external forces such as gravity..

 * Assign variables to each particle